anisham25/novadebate/site/instructors/tuilaepa-katoanga.md

   specialize in traditional debate, focusing on how to create a compelling narrative by condensing the round, but I also have experience with technical debate as well.
 When I'm not debating, I love listening to Taylor Swift, watching TV, and writing.
-As a NOVA alum, I'm super excited to return an instructor this year!
+As a NOVA alum, I'm super excited to return as an instructor this year!
 name: Tuilaepa Katoanga
 created-on: 2023-05-31T13:45:50.268Z